sparkfun/Big_Easy_Driver/README.md

 [*SparkFun Big Easy Driver (ROB-12859)*](https://www.sparkfun.com/products/12859)

-This is a stepper motor driver board capapble of driving bi-polar stepper motors at up to 2A/phase.
+This is a stepper motor driver board capable of driving bi-polar stepper motors at up to 2A/phase.

 Repository Contents
 -------------------